corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 </details>

-### 3. You want to use passkeys for your app but you don't want to build your own relying party server
+### 3. Use case: You want to use passkeys for your app but you don't want to build your own relying party server

-To use passkeys in your own app you need a relying party server.
+To use passkeys in your own app, you need a relying party server.
-If you don't want to build one you can use already existing solutions.
+If you don't want to build one, you can use already existing solutions.
-To allow this package to integrate with a relying party server the *RelyingPartyServer* interface must be implemented for that particular server.
+To allow this package to integrate with a relying party server, the *RelyingPartyServer* interface must be implemented for that particular server.

 [Corbado](https://app.corbado.com) lets you set up a relying party server.
 This package also comes with a ready to use implementation for the *RelyingPartyServer* interface that connects to your relying party server.
-So, to save a bit of time and effort you can use [Corbado](https://app.corbado.com) as a relying party server.
+To save time and effort, you can use [Corbado](https://app.corbado.com) as a relying party server.
 Find an example how to do this including a step by step guide [here](https://github.com/corbado/example-passkeys-api-flutter).

 You can use every other SaaS provider that allows you to set up a relying party server though.
 All you need to do is implement the *RelyingPartyServer* interface.

-### 4. You want to build an app that supports more advanced use cases with passkeys
+### 4. Use case: You want to build an app that supports more advanced use cases with passkeys

-While this package allows you to use passkeys for authentication a few challenges remain unsolved, e.g.:
+While this package allows you to use passkeys for authentication, a few challenges remain unsolved, e.g.:
-* App users don't want to sign in every time they open an app, so how can we keep them signed in?
+* App users don't want to login every time they open an app, so how can we keep them logged in?
-* Not every device supports passkeys yet, how can we provide an alternative sign in for these users?
+* Not every device supports passkeys yet, how can we provide an alternative login for these users?
-* A user might have used your app on another device and now try to sign in on a new one.
-His passkey is still on that old device, so how can we sign him in on the new one?
+* A user might have used your app on another device and now tries to login on a new device.
+His passkey is still on that old device, so how can we log him in on the new device?

 Solving these challenges goes beyond the scope of this package.

 As a solution you can create your own authentication SDK that builds on top of the *passkeys* package.
 This can make sense if you want to build your own authentication backend.

-Alternatively, you can safe some time and use our solution for that problem: [corbado_auth](https://pub.dev/packages/corbado_auth).
+Alternatively, you can save time and use our solution for that problem: [corbado_auth](https://pub.dev/packages/corbado_auth).
 This is a separate flutter package that builds on top of the *passkeys* package to provide solutions for the above challenges.
 For more information, check out its documentation and examples.

-### 5. You want to use Firebase together with passkeys
+### 5. Use case: You want to use Firebase together with passkeys

 Firebase is a great technology that helps you with building your app.
 We are currently working on a solution that enables this package to be used together with Firebase Auth.